jasanfarah/SE03-WT-02/README.md

 7. On the home page, the following message is displayed: `Pet $petName adopted successfully`.
 This message is displayed in the HTML element with class `alert-success`
 8. The adopted pet should not be included in the list of pet for adoption.

-When posting, trying to adopt your own pet, should return a 403 status code.
+When posting, trying to adopt your own pet, should return a __403__ status code.
+Hint: use the `AdoptionPolicy`

 #### Files to modify